-Tailored calls for proposals have been able to focus the numbers of applications for different types of interventions.
+Tailored calls for proposals have been able to focus the numbers of applications for different types of interventions and the planned Wave 9 call for proposals will be the first one that is focused on MDR-TB.

 With the global targets that have come from the UNHLM on TB in 2018, there may be other potential areas of interest for activities targeting certain aspects of the TB response.